justinjung04/justinjung04-portfolio/README.md

 This is a boilerplate that utilizes Webpack with React.
 The purpose is to have a light base template that has only necessary modules.
 The modules included in this boilerplate are:

-* Dev Server with webpack-dev-server (https://github.com/webpack/webpack-dev-server)
+* Dev server with express (http://expressjs.com)
+* Hot module replacement with react-transform-hmr (https://github.com/gaearon/react-transform-hmr)
 * Routing with react-router (https://github.com/rackt/react-router)
 * Animation with velocity-react (https://github.com/twitter-fabric/velocity-react)
 * Device Detection with mobile-detect (https://github.com/hgoebl/mobile-detect.js)
+* Code linting with eslint (http://eslint.org)

-Depending on project, extra modules may be added using `npm install [module] --save-dev`.
+###### Depending on project, extra modules may be added using `npm install [module] --save-dev`.
 If you add any extra module, it is highly recommended to document it in this README so that others can re-use them easily in the future.

-### Install and Run
+### How to use

 * Clone repository